microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Further steps to pin visualization on the dashboard.](media/Dashboard-Images.png)

-29. In the Dashboard Images report, **select** any image and then **click** on the pin icon.
+29. In the 'Dashboard Images' report, **select** any image and then **click** on the pin icon.

 ![Further steps to pin visualization on the dashboard.](media/Pin-Images.png)

-30. **Select** Existing Dashboard radio button and select the 'Engagement Accelerators' dashboard.
+30. **Select** 'Existing Dashboard' radio button and select the 'Engagement Accelerators' dashboard.
 31. **Click** on Pin.
-32. The image will be pinned and visible on the Dashboard.
+32. The image will be pinned and visible on the dashboard.
-33. Similarly, more images can be pinned to this Dashboard by repeating this process.
+33. Similarly, more images can be pinned to this dashboard by repeating this process.

 ![Further steps to pin visualization on the dashboard.](media/Pin-To-Dashboard1.png)

-34. To view to the pinned visuals, **click** on the 'Dashboards' section.
+34. To view the pinned visuals, **click** on the 'Dashboards' section.
 35. **Select** 'Engagement Accelerators Dashboard'.
-This will launch the Dashboard, and you can view the pinned visuals on it.
+This will launch the dashboard, and you can view the pinned visuals on it.

 ![Further steps to pin visualization on the dashboard.](media/Refer-Visuals.png)

-36. **Refer** the screenshot of the sample Dashboard below and pin the visuals to replicate the following look and feel.
+36. **Refer** the screenshot of the sample dashboard below and pin the visuals to replicate the following look and feel.

 ![Further steps to pin visualization on the dashboard.](media/Dashboard1.png)

-37. Follow the same procedure to pin the 'Predictive maintenance and Safety Analytics' pillar tiles to the Dashboard using the 'anomaly detection with images' report.
+37. Follow the same procedure to pin the 'Predictive maintenance and Safety Analytics' pillar tiles to the dashboard using the 'anomaly detection with images' report.
 See steps #29 to #36 above.

 ![Further steps to pin visualization on the dashboard.](media/Dashboard2.png)

-38. We can achieve the look of the Dashboard below by pining visuals and images from different reports to the same Dashboard (you can also tweak with different elements such as backgrounds and themes).
+38. We can achieve the look of the dashboard below by pining visuals and images from different reports to the same dashboard (you can also tweak with different elements such as backgrounds and themes).

 > **Note:** Real-time reports will not be deployed as part of the ARM Template deployment.
 For that we need to create real-time reports [(See Task 6)](#task-6-working-with-power-bi-to-create-real-time-reports).